QT interval: Bazett's formula

 The most commonly used QT correction formula is the Bazett's formula, named after physiologist Henry Cuthbert Bazett (1885–1950), calculating the heart rate-corrected QT interval (QTcB).

 Bazett's formula is based on observations from a study in 1920.

 Bazett's formula is often given in a form that returns QTc in dimensionally suspect units, square root of seconds.
-The mathematically correct form of Bazett's formula is:
+The dimensionally correct form of Bazett's formula is:

 where QTcB is the QT interval corrected for heart rate, and RR is the interval from the onset of one QRS complex to the onset of the next QRS complex.
-This mathematically correct formula returns the QTc in the same units as QT, generally milliseconds.
+This dimensionally correct formula returns the QTc in the same units as QT, generally milliseconds.

 In some popular forms of this formula, it is assumed that QT is measured in milliseconds and that RR is measured in seconds, often derived from the heart rate (HR) as 60/HR.
 Therefore, the result will be given in seconds per square root of milliseconds.
 However, reporting QTc using this formula creates a "requirement regarding the units in which the original QT and RR are measured."

 In either form, Bazett's non-linear QT correction formula is generally not considered accurate, as it over-corrects at high heart rates and under-corrects at low heart rates.
 Bazett's correction formula is one of the most suitable QT correction formulae for neonates.